Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Theoretical Framework: Expert Interventions

-The above definition considers how we would identify instances of expertise with full access to the causal mechanisms.
-However, in most cases we will only have an observational dataset $\mathcal{D}$ of $n$ $(\mathbf{x_i},y_i,\hat{y}_i)$, observations drawn from the joint distribution over variables $\mathbf{X}_t$, $A_t$ and $Y_{t+1}$.\footnote{This observational distribution excludes $U_t$ because it is uncommon to collect data on $U_t$, the private, algorithmically-invisible information that humans incorporate in their decision making (and moreover, it is unclear how to systematically collect it).} If we do not make any causal assumptions beyond those in \S\ref{sec:theory:model_and_definition} and Figure \ref{fig:graph_decisonmaking}, can we identify whether an advisor demonstrates expertise in targeting from this observational information?
+Suppose we have an observational dataset $\mathcal{D}$ of $n$ $(\mathbf{x_i},y_i,\hat{y}_i)$, observations drawn from the joint distribution over variables $\mathbf{X}_t$, $A_t$ and $Y_{t+1}$.\footnote{This observational distribution excludes $U_t$ because it is uncommon to collect data on $U_t$, the private, algorithmically-invisible information that humans incorporate in their decision making (and moreover, it is unclear how to systematically collect it).} Under the definitions in \S\ref{sec:theory:model_and_definition}, can we identify whether an advisor demonstrates expertise in targeting from this observational data?

-We prove an impossibility result that we cannot detect human expertise from observational data alone, because causal models that differ on the relevant causal facts can be statistically indistinguishable.
-However, we show that a related statistical condition---conditional dependence of actions $A_t$ and future outcomes $Y_{t+1}$ given algorithmically available data $\mathbf{X}_t$---is a necessary condition for expertly targeted action, and a sufficient condition for weakened components of it.
-We then test whether this condition is met in the MAAPS dataset in \S\ref{sec:expertise_quant}.
+We prove an impossibility result that we cannot detect human expertise from observational data alone.
+However, a related statistical condition---conditional dependence of actions $A_t$ and future outcomes $Y_{t+1}$ given algorithmically available data $\mathbf{X}_t$---is a necessary condition for expertly targeted action, and sufficient for related criteria.
+We test whether this condition is met in the MAAPS dataset in \S\ref{sec:expertise_quant}.